kjpou1/CocosSharpSteer/SteeringDemo/readme.md

 There are predefined keys to control the demo.

-'R' - Reset Plugin
+- 'R' - Reset Plugin
-'S' - Select Next Vehicle
+- 'S' - Select Next Vehicle
-'A' - Toggle Annotation debugging space - Pause animations
+- 'A' - Toggle Annotation debugging
+- Space - Pause animations
-Tab - Select the next plugin
+- Tab - Select the next plugin

 Special keys are documented in the upper left corner if they are defined.